Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Cyclic Proof System for APR Problems of ARSs

-We now define APR (dis)proofs, which are APR pre-proofs satisfying certain conditions. \begin{definition}[APR proof and disproof] An APR pre-proof $((V,a,r,p),\xi)$ for an APR predicate $\ReachPred{P}{Q}$ w.r.t.\ $\cA$ is called an \emph{APR proof} if the domain of $\xi$ is $\Vopen$, i.e., all open nodes are bud nodes.
-The APR pre-proof $((V,a,r,p),\xi)$ is called an \emph{APR disproof} if there exists a node $v \in V$ such that $\varsl{r}(v)= \mbox{\rm\RuleName{Dis}}$. \end{definition} Note that a closed APR proof is either an APR proof disproof.
+We now define APR proofs and disproofs as APR pre-proofs satisfying certain conditions. \begin{definition}[APR proof and disproof] An APR pre-proof $((V,a,r,p),\xi)$ for an APR predicate $\ReachPred{P}{Q}$ w.r.t.\ $\cA$ is called an \emph{APR proof} if the domain of $\xi$ is $\Vopen$ (i.e., all open nodes are bud nodes) and there is no node $v \in V$ such that $\varsl{r}(v)= \mbox{\rm\RuleName{Dis}}$.
+The APR pre-proof $((V,a,r,p),\xi)$ is called an \emph{APR disproof} if there exists a node $v \in V$ such that $\varsl{r}(v)= \mbox{\rm\RuleName{Dis}}$. \end{definition} Note that a closed APR pre-proof is either an APR proof or an APR disproof.
+Note also that an APR disproof may have open nodes that are not bud nodes.

 \begin{example} The APR pre-proof in \Cref{fig:cAabcd-proof}~(a) is an APR proof for $\ReachPred{\{\symb{a}\}}{\{\symb{c},\symb{d}\}}$.
 The APR pre-proof in \Cref{fig:cAabcd-disproof} is an APR disproof for $\ReachPred{\{\symb{a}\}}{\{\symb{c}\}}$. \end{example}